AdanJSuarez/Git-configuration-boilplate/README.md

 Save this file in your home directory with the name git-prompt.sh.
 Download bash_profile_course.

 If you already have a file in your home directory named .bash_profile, copy the content from bash_profile_course and paste it at the bottom of .bash_profile.
 Otherwise, move bash_profile_course to your home directory and rename it to .bash_profile.
 If you use Linux, you may need to name this file .bashrc instead of .bash_profile.
-(If you're curious to learn more about how bash prompts work, see this page [a link](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html))
+(If you're curious to learn more about how bash prompts work, see this [page](https://www.cyberciti.biz/tips/howto-linux-unix-bash-shell-setup-prompt.html))

 Make sure you can start your editor from the terminal If you use Sublime, you can do this by add the following line to your .bash_profile (you may need to change the path if Sublime is installed in a different location for you):